apache/mxnet/docs/static_site/src/pages/api/developer_guide/examine_forward_results_with_hooks.md

 ## Pre-forward hook

-To register a hook prior to forward execution, the requirement is that the registered operation **should not modify the input or output i.e.** `hook(block, input) -> None`.
-This is useful for example to get some summary before execution.
+To register a hook prior to forward execution, the requirement is that the registered operation **should not modify the input or output**.
+For example: `hook(block, input) -> None`.
+This is useful to get a summary before execution.

 ```
 import mxnet as mx